joekimmel/bananabread/_posts/2021-02-05-orange-poppy-seed.markdown

 Add salt and baking soda to the flour and get Vaughnda to mix it.

-Add some yogurt, olive oil, and the melted butter to the orange sugar.
+Add some yogurt, olive oil, splash of vanilla, and the melted butter to the orange sugar.
 Use a whisk?
 I'm sure a spoon would have been fine, but you you know, cream it.
 Also, taste that shit.
 It's kind of magical, no?

 Whisk in three eggs to your orange goo.